- What's On

 The Trust is a volunteer driven organisation with volunteering at the heart of everything we do.
 We have a wide selection of volunteers from across the spectrum, from 8 to 90 and from all walks of life.
-We have voulnteering opprtunities in every part of our operation from gardeners to guides, from admission to administration, from learning to leading, we can find a role that will suit any skills, experience or enthusiasms you may have.
-All our Volunteer are invited to share their ideas, opinions and influence the successful operation of Ripon Museums.
+We have volunteering opprtunities in every part of our operation from gardeners to guides, from admission to administration, from learning to leading, we can find a role that will suit any skills, experience or enthusiasms you may have.
+All our volunteers are invited to share their ideas, opinions and influence the successful operation of Ripon Museums.
 If you would like to learn more about volunteering, see our support us page.

-Director (James Etherington) [email protected]
+Director (Helen Thornton) [email protected]

-Learning Manager (Carrie Philip) [email protected]
+Learning and Outreach Manager (Carrie Philip) [email protected]